neongreen/artyom.me/should-you-learn-haskell.md

 From a [post on xkcd forums](http://forums.xkcd.com/viewtopic.php?t=64613&p=2358376#p2348762) (in the “would Haskell make me a better programmer?” topic):

-> Clojure is just a Lisp on the JVM.
-If you want to learn a Lisp, Scheme or CL would be better choices since they don't have all that JVM noise going on.
-If you want to learn the Java platform, learn Java because it doesn't have all that Lisp noise going on (not that learning a platform will make you much of a better programmer in the first place, and the Java language is pretty boring and narrow-minded as far as languages go.)
->
-> Smalltalk, on the other hand, is probably the language that has taken class-based object-orientation the farthest.
+> Smalltalk [...] is probably the language that has taken class-based object-orientation the farthest.
 It's one of the “extreme” languages that will change how you think about programming.

 -----------------------------------------------------------------------------